Broomrape

 What does broomrape look like?

-- Broomrape seedlings need to attach to a host-plant root in order to grow.
 The seedling grows underground for about 6 weeks before emergence above ground.
 The plant flowers and sets seed within two weeks of emerging then dies; however the dried plant may remain visible for several months.

 Broomrape flowers, © DPI Victoria